CleverCloud/documentation/content/guides/ruby/ruby-on-rails.md

 ---
 type: docs
-title: Deploy Ruby on Rails applications
+title: Ruby on Rails
+weight: 1
 shortdesc: Ruby on Rails is an open source web application framework which runs on the Ruby programming language.
 tags:
 - deploy